-Traditionally, for example with a theodolite, we make angular measurements (horizontal angles, directions, and vertical angles) with respect to the direction of gravity at a point, that is, with respect to the tangent to the local plumb line.
+Traditionally, for example with a theodolite (a telescope that rotates with respect to vertical and horizontal graduated circles), angular measurements (horizontal angles, directions, and vertical angles) are made with respect to the direction of gravity at a point, that is, with respect to the tangent to the local plumb line.
 The direction of gravity at any point is determined naturally by the Earth's somewhat arbitrary mass distribution and the plumb line is defined by this direction.
-The direction of gravity changes from point to point, even along the vertical, making the plumb line a curved line in space, and we speak of the tangent to the plumb line at a point when identifying it with the direction of gravity.
+Correspondingly, the plane that is perpendicular to the plumb line at a point defines the local horizontal, or level, plane.
+The direction of gravity changes from point to point, even along the vertical, making the plumb line a curved line in space, and one speaks of the tangent to the plumb line at a point when identifying it with the direction of gravity.
 Making such angular measurements as described above when the target points are the stars with known coordinates, in fact, leads to the determination of a type of azimuth and a type of latitude and longitude.
-These latter terrestrial coordinates are known, therefore, as astronomic coordinates, or also natural coordinates because they are defined by nature (the direction of the gravity vector) and not by some adopted ellipsoid.
+These latter terrestrial coordinates are known, therefore, as astronomic coordinates, or also natural coordinates, because they are defined by nature (the direction of the gravity vector) and not by some adopted ellipsoid.

 We start by defining a system for these coordinates.
-The z-axis of this system is defined in some conventional way by the Earth's spin axis.
-Saving the details for Chapters 4, we note that the spin axis is not fixed relative to the Earth's surface (polar motion) and, therefore, a mean z-axis, as well as a mean x-axis are defined.
-The mean axes are part of the IERS Terrestrial Reference System (ITRS), established and maintained by the International Earth Rotation and Reference Systems Service (IERS); the ITRS is also known as a Conventional Terrestrial Reference System (one that is established by international agreement).
-The mean pole was known in the past as the Conventional International Origin (CIO); today, it is more appropriately referred to as the IERS (International) Reference Pole (IRP).
-The plane that contains both the mean z-axis and x-axis is the mean Greenwich Meridian plane, or also the IERS (International) Reference Meridian plane.
+This definition has changed as the realization of the system has evolved with technological advancements from purely optical observations (theodolites, transit telescopes, astrolabes, zenith tubes) to global satellite and space observations (satellite Doppler, satellite laser tracking, GPS, very long baseline Interferometry (VLBI), lunar laser ranging).
+Prior to the satellite and space age, the z-axis of this system was defined in some conventional way by the Earth's spin axis.
+Saving the details for Chapters 4, it is noted that the spin axis is not fixed relative to the Earth's surface (polar motion).
+Therefore, the z-axis was defined by the mean motion of the pole and was called the Conventional International Origin (CIO).
+Today, the former astronomic system is replaced by the IERS Terrestrial Reference System (ITRS), which is established and maintained by the International Earth Rotation and Reference Systems Service (IERS).
+The ITRS is also known as a Conventional Terrestrial Reference System (one that is established by international agreement).
+The corresponding z-axis is precisely defined according to slightly different adopted conventions (Chapter 3) and is referred to as the IERS (International) Reference Pole (IRP).
+The origin for longitudes is defined by the direction of a meridian through the Greenwich Observatory in both cases; again, there is a subtle difference in the conventions and the realization (Chapter 3).